caleb531/automata/docs/class-automaton.md

 #### Enabling mutable automata

 Automaton immutability is enforced via a "freeze" step during object initialization that turns mutable parameters (such as sets or dicts) into their immutable counterparts (frozensets/frozendicts).
-This extra step becomes a bottleneck when creating multiple copies of the same automaton.

-It is possible to disable this checking via the `enable_mutable_automata` global configuration feature.
-In this case, the user must ensure that the automaton instances are never modified, otherwise correct behavior cannot be ensured.
+If your application requires maximum performance, you can disable this conversion via the `enable_mutable_automata` global configuration option.
+If enabled, the user must ensure that their automaton instances are never modified, otherwise correct behavior cannot be guaranteed.

 ```python
 import automata.base.config as global_config